mdelapenya/jenkins-integration-portlet/README.md

 There is a properties files under 'docroot/WEB-INF/src/com/liferay/ci/http' named *connection.properties*.
 This file contains some properties with empty values for connecting to your Jenkins server, even if it is under a web server with Basic Authentication.
 You can extend that file with the *-ext* name convention, creating a *connection-ext.properties*, where you will put custom values for your application.

+## v.1.1.0

+* Supports two different display modes: default (as before), and a new one as a traffic light: red/green status depending of last build status

 ## v.1.0.0